Zigbee: Security architecture

-According to the German computer e-magazine Heise Online, Zigbee Home Automation 1.2 uses fallback keys for encryption negotiation which are known and cannot be changed.
+According to the German computer e-magazine Heise Online, Zigbee Home Automation 1.2 uses fallback keys for encryption negotiation, which are known and can not be changed.
 This makes the encryption highly vulnerable.
 The Zigbee 3.0 standard features improved security features and mitigates the aforementioned weakness by giving device manufacturers the option of using a custom installation key that is then shipped together with the device, thereby preventing the network traffic from ever using the fallback key altogether.
 This ensures that all network traffic is securely encrypted even while pairing the device.
 In addition, all Zigbee devices need to randomize their network key, no matter which pairing method they use, thereby improving security for older devices.
 The Zigbee coordinator within the Zigbee network can be set to deny access to devices that do not employ this key randomization, further increasing security.
 In addition, the Zigbee 3.0 protocol features countermeasures against removing already paired devices from the network with the intention of listening to the key exchange when re-pairing.

 Simulation

 Network simulators, like ns-2, OMNeT++, OPNET, and NetSim can be used to simulate IEEE 802.15.4 Zigbee networks.
-These simulators come with open source C or C++ libraries for users to modify.
-This way users can determine the validity of new algorithms before hardware implementation.
+These simulators come with open-source C or C++ libraries for users to modify.
+This way, users can determine the validity of new algorithms before hardware implementation.